top of page

 Morgan Stanley’s research makes one thing clear: productivity gains are real, but they come with structural workforce consequences.
 The AI efficiency paradox defines the current phase of technological change — higher output, fewer roles, and relentless pressure on returns.

 For businesses, the challenge is execution.
 For individuals, it is reinvention.
 And for investors, the focus has shifted firmly from who builds the tools to who profits from using them.
+For those who want to identify which stocks are best positioned to benefit from AI-driven margin expansion, the Great Investments Programme uses a quantitative framework to do exactly that.

 The market has stopped rewarding the build.
 It is now demanding the dividend.